waipingng/ML-course-fp/README.md

 ## Introduction

 In this project, we aim to build a classification model to predict horse racing outcomes using historical data from the https://en.netkeiba.com/ which is the largest horse racing website in Japan.
 Our primary goal is to determine whether a horse will finish in the top 1 position of a race with 16 hourses and to evaluate different machine learning algorithms for predictive performance and interpretability.
+In this casw we also have an ultimate goal--applying the predicted probability of a horse finishing its 1st place on betting, if our predictions are solid and we are lucky then we may win ourselfves a dinner!

 ## Problem Statement